GavinVasandani/riscv_cpu_gv/personal-statements/junyi.md

 ## **Pipeline**
-In this part of the project, me (Junyi Wu) and Harry work together.
-I create first two pipeline register, and connect all register into the design, relocate componets, and create variables.
-While Harry create the rest two register, and debug the top module.
+In this part of the project, me (Junyi WU) and Harry each create two register, and I assemble the top module, and fix syntex errors and connection errors.

-# BUG
-1. alu_e missing an input RD1
-2. alu_e rd1 and rd2 bit length is wrong
-3. PCF in pc_top has wrong bit length
+---
+Four registers are added into the design, reg1 - 4. register1 is rather simple, it's connected right after the Instruction Memory. register 2,3 and 4, however, needs to be connected inside the ALU.
+So ALU block is divided into three parts, **Registerfile**, **alu_e.sv**, **alu